xCzsr/ethernaut_test/README.md

 `$ npx hardhat run scripts/2_becomeOwner_FB.js --network localhost`

 # FallOut
-This is exploit example highlights the improper use of a constructor.
+This exploit example highlights the improper use of a constructor.

 the solution to this problem is quiet simple.